mm80843/T3.5/docs/Benef/PBN__Benef_557.md

 # __Improved cleanliness__

-## Name of the Benefit

-Cleaner and more sanitary environment, reduces risk of infection

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased perception of safety, encourages more passengers to use public transport](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_611.md)